 Back in those early days, the Chronic Fatigue Syndrome meant that it was a serious struggle to find the energy

-to bead at all, but the act of creating something, however small, gave my life back some of the meaning it had lost when I became ill.
-I suddenly had something that I could do for a short amount of time, when I had a little energy, but which gave me concrete results, so I felt as if I had achieved something.
-The beads also speak to my innate creativity and my imagination was, back then, and still is today, constantly fired up with new ideas and endless possibilities.
+to bead at all.
+But the act of creating something, however small, gave my life back some of the meaning it had lost when I became ill.
+I suddenly had something that I could do for a short amount of time, when I had a little energy.
+It gave me concrete results, so I felt as if I had achieved something.
+The beads also speak to my innate creativity.
+My imagination was, back then, and still is today, constantly fired up with new ideas and endless possibilities.

-My progression from those early beginnings to where I am today can be charted in these biography pages where, year by year, you can see how I entered competitions, achieved some successes, then was invited to create designs for magazines and eventually went on to write and publish my own books, then work with professional publishers.
+My progression from those early beginnings to where I am today can be charted in these biography pages.
+(If you hover over the ‘biography – you’ll see each page in its drop-down menu).
+Year by year, you can see how I entered competitions, achieved some successes, then was invited to create designs for magazines.
+I eventually went on to write and publish my own books, then work with professional publishers.
 I also discovered a love for teaching the craft about which I am passionate.